rudrakanojiya/DigitalBoost-Marketing-agency-wbsite/README.md

 # DigitalBoost Marketing Agency

-A responsive website for a digital marketing agency built using HTML, CSS, and JavaScript.
+A responsive website for a digital marketing agency built using HTML and CSS.
 The website showcases the services offered by the agency, provides contact information, and demonstrates the agency’s digital marketing strategies.

 ## Features
 - Responsive layout